clcomeon/MACOSXInstaller/README.md

 PS: (Working for UEFI and Legacy configurations) Working Inside macOS Sierra and macOS High Sierra.
 ### ****** Important ******
+This does not work on a Core Storage Volumes

 You can not use the Clover Package on an APFS volume!
 This is why it is suggested in this program to install it before

 ## For real Mac users, you have not used the Clover Bootloader, as simple as that.